Public comment period for Sites Project extended

 The RDEIR/SDEIS is available for public review at sitesproject.org/environmental-review.

-It can also be viewed in person at the Sites Project Authority, 122 Old Highway 99 West, Maxwell; the Maxwell Branch Library, 34 Oak St., Maxwell; the main brand of the Colusa County Free Library, 738 Market St., Colusa; the Willows branch of the Glenn County Library, 201 N. Lassen St., Willows; the Red Bluff Branch of the Tehama County Library, 645 Madison St., Red Bluff; the Tehama County Library, Red Bluff Branch, 645 Madison St.; and the Bureau of Reclamation, California-Great Basin Regional Office Library, 2800 Cottage Way, Sacramento.
+It can also be viewed in person at the Sites Project Authority, 122 Old Highway 99 West, Maxwell; the Maxwell Branch Library, 34 Oak Street, Maxwell; the main brand of the Colusa County Free Library, 738 Market Street, Colusa; the Willows branch of the Glenn County Library, 201 N. Lassen Street, Willows; the Red Bluff Branch of the Tehama County Library, 645 Madison Street, Red Bluff; the Tehama County Library, Red Bluff Branch, 645 Madison Street; and the Bureau of Reclamation, California-Great Basin Regional Office Library, 2800 Cottage Way, Sacramento.

 For more information, call the Sites Project Authority at 530-438-2309 or email BoardClerk@SitesProject.org.